-- According to the Companies Act, a company must have at least one director and one shareholder of any nationality for starting a business in Seychelles;
+- According to the Companies Act, a company must have at least one director and one shareholder of any nationality for a company formation in Seychelles;

-- The Memorandum of Association is a contract between the shareholders and comprises i) company activities ii) registered office address iii) shareholder and director details iv) share capital v) profit distribution method;
+- The Memorandum of Association is a contract between the shareholders signed during the company formation and comprises i) company activities ii) registered office address iii) shareholder and director details iv) share capital v) profit distribution method;

 - Seychelles company formation are dispensed from lodging annual return or tax return;